184th Attack Squadron: Tactical Reconnaissance

-The 184th TRS was initially equipped with World War II-era RB-26C Invader night photo-reconnaissance aircraft.
+The 184th was initially equipped with World War II-era RB-26C Invader night photo-reconnaissance aircraft.
 The black-painted RB-26s were originally medium bombers that were modified for aerial reconnaissance in the late 1940s.
 Most of the aircraft received were Korean War veterans, were unarmed and carried cameras and flash flares for night aerial photography.
 In 1956, the B-26 was reaching the end of its operational USAF service, and the squadron was re-equipped with RF-80A Shooting Star daylight reconnaissance aircraft that were also nearly obsolescent.